Data-Driven Grasp Synthesis - A Survey: Grasping Known Objects

 Instead of adopting a fixed set of grasp candidates for a known object, the following approaches try to refine them by {\em trial and error}.
 In this case, there is no separation between offline learning and online exploitation as can be seen in Fig.~\ref{fig:diagramKnownSelf}.

-\citet{Kroemer:2010,stulp11learningmotion} apply reinforcement learning o improve an initial human demonstration. \citet{Kroemer:2010} uses a low-level reactive controller to perform the grasp that informs the high level controller with reward information. \citet{stulp11learningmotion} increase the robustness of their non-reactive grasping strategy by learning shape and goal parameters of the motion primitives that are used to model a full grasping action.
-Through this approach, the robot learns reaching trajectories and grasps that are robust against object pose uncertainties.
-Also \citet{detry2010Trial}, adopt an approach in which the robot learns to grasp specific objects by experience.
-Instead of human examples as in~\citep{detry2009Human}, successful grasping trials are used to build the object-specific empirical grasp density.
+\citet{Kroemer:2010,stulp11learningmotion} apply reinforcement learning to improve an initial human demonstration. \citet{Kroemer:2010} uses a low-level reactive controller to perform the grasp that informs the high level controller with reward information. \citet{stulp11learningmotion} increase the robustness of their non-reactive grasping strategy by learning shape and goal parameters of the motion primitives that are used to model a full grasping action.
+Through this approach, the robot learns reaching trajectories and grasps that are robust against object pose uncertainties. \citet{detry2010Trial} builds a an object-specific empirical grasp density from successful grasping trials.
 This non-parametric density can then be used to sample grasp hypotheses.